 On November 13, 1975 the Title 7 nutrition program was started at St. Paul Lutheran Church.

 Richard Schilling, Chair Transportation, Committee started working on getting a senior citizens bus.
 Under leadership of Joyce Miller, Nutritionist, Meals on Wheels started at KSB Hospital.

 Jan 1976- With cooperation of LCCOA, the city of Dixon and Dixon Township, the Drop-In center in Dixon was getting ready to open.
 Reverend Downing asked for donations of furniture.

-In March 2000 LCCOA started renovating the upstairs Post House.
-We received $200,000 through the Dept of Commerce and Community Affairs.
-An additional $100,000 was received from agency fund-raisers and donors.
+In March 2000, LCCOA started renovating the upstairs Post House.
+The Department of Commerce and Community Affairs sent us $200,000.
+Agency fund-raisers and donors raised another $100,000.

 After a year of COVID-19 Restrictions, we are now taking reservations for future special occasions such as wedding, showers, parties or corporate events.